Anglo-Saxons Buildings

 Christianity in Anglo-Saxon England was successfully assimilated by a warrior nobility which had no intention of abandoning its culture, or seriously changing its way of life, but which was willing to throw its traditions, customs, tastes and loyalties into the articulation of the new faith (Wormald, 1978, p57, in Foot, 2009, p348).

 While stones and bricks continued to be repurposed from Roman ruins, quarries were also worked from the middle Anglo-Saxon period, and especially in the late Anglo-Saxon period.
 A good example was at Barnack in Cambridgeshire, originally worked by the Romans.
-It was used in St John’s Church, Barnack, built around 1000-1020, as well as All ’ Church, Brixworth, Northampton, originally built in the second half of the seventh century.
+It was used in St John’s Church, Barnack, built around 1000-1020, as well as All Saints’ Church, Brixworth, Northampton, originally built in the second half of the seventh century.
 Building in stone had become a prestigious industry.

 Stow Minster